 PROTECT THEIR PAWS 🐾

 It is always important to think about how much the temperature has dropped before taking your dog outside for walkies, especially if there’s snow and ice – as they can take a toll on your dog’s soft paws.
 If your dog starts to limp when they walk, check for ice in between their toes.
 For cracked or red paw pads, use a natural moisturiser to soothe them.
-After applying, make sure you keep them distracted with a puzzle feeder or our Meaty Beef Knuckles to chew on so it stops them licking it off immediately.
+After applying, make sure you keep them distracted with a puzzle feeder or bone to chew on so it stops them licking it off immediately.

 Why not buy some booties to protect your dog’s paws from the cold and ice as this will prevent cracked and injured pads, but make sure they fit well so they can still enjoy exploring outdoors!

 Although our doggies have a fur-coat, they can still be affected by the cold.
 Dogs with really thick fur would probably not need an extra layer of clothes when they go for walkies, but smaller breeds and those with short hair may be more snugged and comfortable in a cozy sweater or coat.

 It’s important to monitor how your dog is while being outside – if it is too cold for you being in a winter coat to stand outside, then it’s definitely too cold for your dog too!